JoeLanzi/portfolio/README.md

    - If you're new to OpenAI API, [sign up for an account](https://platform.openai.com/signup)
    - Follow the [Quickstart guide](https://platform.openai.com/docs/quickstart?api-mode=responses) to retrieve your API key
    - Add your key to the `.env` file as `OPENAI_API_KEY`
+   - **Cost Information**:
+     - The API uses a pay-as-you-go model that typically costs only cents to dollars depending on usage
+     - This repo is configured to use GPT-4o mini by default to minimize costs
+     - See [OpenAI's API pricing](https://openai.com/api/pricing/) for detailed pricing information

 2. **Vector Store Setup**
    - Create a vector store with your portfolio content using OpenAI's vector database